 Co-founders Anya Dobrowolski and Beth Sweeney dreamed up the ToolBox Project in November 2013, started spreading the word and meeting with our invaluable advisors, and a year later launched a short-term fiscal sponsorship partnership with the Neighborhood Economic Development Corporation (NEDCO) to help get our new organization off the ground.
-We were looking for a home for our future tool library, when at the Friendly Area Neighbor's 2014 summer picnic we met the Friendly Street Church of God's pastor, whose congregation generously offered to donate space for us to build a welcoming tool library and garden.
+We were looking for a home for our future tool library when at the Friendly Area Neighbor's 2014 summer picnic Beth and Anya met the Friendly Street Church of God's pastor, whose congregation generously offered to donate space for us to build a welcoming tool library and garden.
 In Fall 2014, we became an Oregon Domestic Nonprofit and in Spring 2015, a 501(c)(3) non-profit organization.

 About Tool Libraries

-Tool libraries are brick and mortar places where members borrow tools for a low fee.
+Tool libraries are brick and mortar places where members borrow tools for free or a low fee.
 The formal tool library concept has been around since the 1970s and more than 40 exist today in American cities.
 One of the first tool libraries in the United States was opened in 1979 in Berkeley, CA. This video gives a brief introduction to the Berkeley Tool Library and to tool libraries in general.
 Other nearby tool libraries include the Clackamas County Library of Things, Northeast Portland Tool Library, the North Portland Tool Library, the Green Lents Community Tool Library and the Southeast Portland Tool Library.